 Headed to China but have no idea how to actually book a train ticket (or even speak a single word of Mandarin?)
 Not a problem — we promise!

 I’ve got good news for anyone going to China — no one in your ILP group even needs to speak Mandarin to adventure around and see some ah-mazing sites.
-That’s right, you can totally vacation and even live in China and not even speak Chinese!
-Even when it comes to buying a train ticket for a weekend of shopping at the Beijing Pearl Market (see our tips right here) or the incredible lakes of Jiuzhaigou (seriously, come look at these pictures) you just have to know about a single website and all your train-ticket worries will melt away.
+That’s right, you can totally vacation and even live in China and not even speak Chinese (trust me, I didn't speak a word of Mandarin and did just fine).

 To actually get your ticket, select that you'll pick up your train ticket at the station rather than having it mailed to you.
-Once you get to the train station, just go to any of the ticket counters and show them your e-confirmation in your email that you've pulled up on your phone and also your passport.
+Once you get to the train station, just go to any of the ticket counters and show them your e-confirmation in your email that you've pulled up on your phone.
+You'll also need your passport.
 That’s it!
-No Mandarin necessary (which was awesome news for me … as a BYU volunteer in China with International Language Programs, I had no idea how to book a train ticket in Chinese!)
+No Mandarin necessary.

 Big tip for you - make sure you get to the train station plenty early, especially if it's in a bigger city.
 The lines are often long at a large train station and you could be standing in line for 30 minutes.
 I'd recommend getting there at least an hour early (if not earlier) because if you miss your train you're just going to have to buy another ticket.

-It’s even easy-peasy to know how to read a Chinese ticket (even if you don’t know any Chinese).
 ILP is here to help make your dream of visiting China totally do-able.
 International Language Programs is non-profit organization that sends volunteers to live for a semester in China (and a few other countries).
 I'm so glad I decided to live in China instead of going for a quick visit.
 It quickly became on of my favorite places I've ever had the chance of experiencing.